Super League: Salary cap

 In 2017, Super League clubs approved proposals to increase the salary cap over the next three seasons, eventually rising to £2.1 million by 2020.
 Clubs will also be allowed to sign a second marquee player.

 Squad announcement system

 Before each Super League fixture, each club must announce the squad of 19 players it will choose from by 2:00 pm on the second day before the match day.

-Match officials

-All Super League matches are governed by the laws set out by the RFL; these laws are enforced by match officials.
-Former Super League and International Referee Steve Ganson is the current Head of Match Officials and Technical Director.
-Former Hull F.C. player and Huddersfield Head Coach Jon Sharp was the previous Head of Match Officials.
-Sharp was sacked in July 2015 and took up the role of Head Coach at Featherstone Rovers.
-He assumed his role at the RFL following Stuart Cummings' departure in March 2013 having previously held the role of Match Officials Coach & Technical Director.